dgrigori78/webpage/index.md

 ---

-## International Network
+## International Academic Network

-Active collaborations through co-authorship and joint supervision with partners including major universities in Austria, Germany, Ireland, Italy, Australia, Poland, and Greece.
+Her research activity involves sustained international collaborations through co-authorship and joint supervision of doctoral theses.

+She has co-authored publications with colleagues from:
+- University of Vienna (Austria)
+- Humboldt University of Berlin (Germany)
+- Dublin City University (Ireland)
+- University of Trento (Italy)
+- UNSW Sydney (Australia)
+- Democritus University of Thrace (Greece)

+She is also involved in international doctoral supervision, including:
+- a cotutelle PhD with SGH Warsaw School of Economics (ongoing)
+- a cotutelle PhD with the University of Manouba, Tunisia (defended)

 ---